 Do not Book Your Stay in Advance

 Rather, reach your destination, find a hotel per your liking and negotiate a deal.
-In tourist season and majority of the cases, hotels will lower down their prices from what they originally quoted you.
+In tourist season and the majority of the cases, hotels will lower their prices from what they originally quoted you.
 If a certain hotel does not, you have plenty of other options to choose from.

 Time of Travel

 This will play a very important role in defining your final budget for the trip.
-As I mentioned previously, Ladakh has seen a great boost in tourism in recent years and a lot of people are in it to get their share of the cake.
+As I mentioned previously, Ladakh has seen a great boost in tourism in recent years.
+A lot of people are in it to get their share of the cake.